chesterzcl/GSP/README.md

 ## Description
 We provide a command-line tool used for fast and efficient whole-genome scale genetic signature discovery.

-An successful application of this tool was detailed described in :
+One successful application of this tool was described in :

 Li, Z., Wang, Z., Chen, Z. et al. Systematically identifying genetic signatures including novel SNP-clusters, nonsense variants, frame-shift INDELs, and long STR expansions that potentially link to unknown phenotypes existing in dog breeds.
 BMC Genomics 24, 302 (2023)